meteor/galaxy-docs/content/billing.md

 - Galaxy Essentials (all regions): $0.08 per GB/hour
 - Galaxy Professional (all regions): $0.11 per GB/hour

 Customers who signed up prior to August 2016 may belong to a legacy Galaxy plan where pricing varies by plan, support tier selected, containers used, and container size.
+Please note there is no free tier on Galaxy.

 Pricing is impacted by:
 - Type of running containers